Central Penn College: Central Penn College Lancaster location (closed in 2023)

-Central Penn College's Lancaster Center offers primarily evening classes, Monday – Thursday.
-Most courses are taught in a blended format––a mix of in-person and online learning, The center operates by the same academic schedule as the Summerdale main campus––four, 11-week terms.
-This year-round, accelerated approach enables students––if they maintain a full schedule––to complete their academic program earlier.
+The location operated until 2023 at which time it ceased operations.

-Central Penn College Lehigh Valley location
+Central Penn College Lehigh Valley location (closed in 2015)

-In May 2009, Central Penn College operated a location in the Lehigh Valley at the Lehigh Calley Corporate Center in Bethlehem, PA.
+In May 2009, Central Penn College opened a location in the Lehigh Valley at the Lehigh Valley Corporate Center in Bethlehem, PA.
 The location operated until the winter of 2015 at which time it ceased operations.

 Athletics

 The Central Penn College Knights are in the United States Collegiate Athletic Association (USCAA) Division 2.
-The USCAA is a national organization that exists to provide quality athletic competition on a regional and national level for smaller institutions of higher learning and their student-athletes.
-The association conducts national championships, names All-Americans and scholar-athletes.
-Athletics are being streamed by Knightly News Media, which began in 2018 includes men's and women's basketball.
+Athletics are streamed by Knightly News Media, which began in 2018, including men's and women's basketball.